vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 it.
 But, it would be a godsend, making his life more comfortable, and help him tide over downturns.

 Could small businesses find good labor?
-Certainly our model of exploita- tion would need to shift toward a partnership model of business, but this would be good for our nation, right?
+Certainly our model of exploitation would need to shift toward a partnership model of business, but this would be good for our nation, right?

 Inadequacy, despair and dependency are a part of our culture today.
-According to the Census Bureau, in 2012, approximately 52.2 million (21.3 percent) Americans drew income from major means-tested govern- ment assistance programs each month.^12
+According to the Census Bureau, in 2012, approximately 52.2 million (21.3 percent) Americans drew income from major means-tested govern- ment assistance programs each month.<sup>12</sup>

 In 2012, roughly 50 percent of our population received benefits from one or more general government benefit programs such as Social Security,